 Weight loss has become a priority for a growing portion of the population.
 According to the CDC, more than a third of U.S. adults are considered obese, while a whopping 70% of adults are considered overweight.

-In addition, while many people seek out weight loss programs for aesthetic reasons, the impact of excess body fat extend far beyond appearance alone.
+In addition, while many people seek out weight loss programs for aesthetic reasons, the impact of excess body fat extends far beyond appearance alone.
 Dangers of being overweight include increased risk for developing serious health issues, including Type 2 diabetes, hypertension, cardiovascular disease, fatty liver disease, and even certain types of cancer.

-It is therefore no surprise that an increasing number of individuals are pursuing weight loss goals to look and feel better.
-The only problem is that many approaches are built on flawed diets, or the belief that exercise routines alone can achieve sustained weight loss.
+It is, therefore, no surprise that an increasing number of individuals are pursuing weight loss goals to look and feel better.
+The only problem is that many approaches are built on flawed diets or the belief that exercise routines alone can achieve sustained weight loss.
 To further complicate the matter, adults in their middle ages and beyond face unique weight loss challenges requiring strategic, tailored solutions.
 That is where Cenegenics comes in.